 Note: This section starts off by discussing what probiotics are and their benefits.
 If you would like to start by knowing the benefits of Belta Pro-Biotics, click here: The Benefits of Belta Probiotics.
 La traduction française se trouve au bas de la page.

 Part 1: Introduction to Probiotics

-- The microbial population in the gastro-intestinal tract is very complex and consists of different groups of microbes and the gastro-intestinal system is the place where complex interactions occur between feed, microbes and host cells.
-Probiotics, which are live microorganisms provides a positive impact on the host by altering the intestinal microbial balance, thus helping to reduce the harmful effects of pathogenic bacteria in the gut.
+- The microbial population in the gastrointestinal tract is very complex and consists of different groups of microbes and the gastrointestinal system is the place where complex interactions occur between feed, microbes, and host cells.
+Probiotics, which are live microorganisms, provide a positive impact on the host by altering the intestinal microbial balance, thus helping to reduce the harmful effects of pathogenic bacteria in the gut.

 - For a detailed analysis of the benefits and effects of probiotics, including those specific to cattle, sheep, goats, pigs, and poultry, click here.

 2. Enzymes and Probiotic Bacteria are Keys to Healthy Digestion

 The gastrointestinal system is a complex network of organs and glands that extract nutrients and water from food we eat so the body can use it.
 The food we and animals consume is processed by the gastrointestinal system in six phases:

 a.
 Mental Preparation: Prepares the stomach for the meal that will be eaten.